How STAR Works on Long Island: Credit vs. Exemption

 STAR Exemption Timing

-- Appears automatically on the school tax bill
+- Appears on the school tax bill itself

 - Timing depends on the local school tax billing cycle

-- Homeowners see the benefit when the bill is issued
+- Homeowners see the benefit when that bill is issued

 STAR Credit Timing

-- Issued after school tax bills are sent
+- Usually issued after school tax bills are sent

-- Typically arrives later in the year as a separate payment
+- Often arrives later in the year as a separate payment, though exact timing may vary

-- Delivery method may be check or direct deposit
+- Delivery may be by check or direct deposit, depending on the homeowner’s enrollment status

 Nassau vs. Suffolk County Considerations